 A home that leaks heat in winter or gains too much heat in summer asks every system to work harder.
 A heat pump may need more capacity.
 Air conditioning may run longer.
-Solar may offset a bill that could have been reduced first.
+Solar panels may be quoted to offset a bill that could have been reduced first.
 A battery may be sized around avoidable demand.
 That does not mean insulation should always come before everything else, but it should be checked before major equipment is sized.

 Start with comfort clues: